 It's still open @Sam McLeod - Not fully fixed yet.

 look towards the end of that issue (https://github.com/opnsense/dhcp6c/issues/25#issuecomment-742310113 specifically)

 Looks like this will be a good one to pull in though, once it's wrapped up

-#10 Updated by John Griffin about 1 month ago
+#10 Updated by John Griffin 3 months ago

 Hi, considering the fact that the user only saw the patched version not fix the issue one time, would it be possible to review the upstream fixs implemented by the wide-dhcpv6 and look to implement the same in a dev release?
 I just don't see much priority given to this by Opnsense considering the reporter has not returned in over a month.

 As someone affected by this bug on an almost daily basis, i'd be happy to provide whatever testing may assist.

 #13 Updated by Renato Botelho 3 months ago